Offirmo/offirmo-monorepo--2021-legacy/README.md

 I'm not an expert in licenses, so my work is **implicitly dual-licensed** as fully private for my own use.
 This is to allow me to change the license in the future if deemed needed.
 ```
-                  UNLICENSE branch, may stop being updated at some point
+                  Unlicense branch, may stop being updated at some point
                   /
 private version ------------------ (forever living private branch)
                       \